 Samsung Dishwasher Pricing

-For those that want to throw a dishwasher in a kitchen (aka builders and house-flippers), the DW80M2020US is a handsome entry-level model for less than $399.
+For those that want to throw a dishwasher in a kitchen (aka builders and house-flippers), the DW80R2031US is a handsome entry-level model for less than $499.
 We hope that you will shy away from this model as it comes with rather loud operational noise.

-With a little bit more cash to spend, the DW80K5050US and the DW80K7050US with 3rd Rack sitting at between $600-$749 are excellent choices for modern users who want a few more features than the budget options have to offer.
+With a little bit more investment, the DW80R5060US and the DW80R7060US with 3rd Rack sitting at between $600-$749 are excellent choices for modern users who want a few more features than the budget options have to offer.
 You can also choose from a range of colors but do expect to pay a bit more for the pleasure of the most stylish ones.

-Hitting the higher price category of between $800-$1100 depending on seasonal promotions, you have the DW80M9550US and DW80M9960US, which have enough Samsung features such as the FlexTray, ZoneBooster, and WaterWall to satisfy any household.
-Since you’ll normally want a super quiet dishwasher operating at around 46 dB, you’ll be highly pleased with these operating between 38 and 42 dB.
+Hitting the higher price category of between $800-$1100 depending on seasonal promotions, you have the DW80R9950US which has enough Samsung features such as the FlexTray, ZoneBooster, and WaterWall to satisfy any household.
+Since you’ll normally want a super quiet dishwasher operating at around 46 dB, you’ll be highly pleased with these operating between 39 and 42 dB.

 Miele Dishwasher Pricing